raphaelattias/apple-stock-analytics/README.md

 ***
 ### Code Architecture
 #### Quotebank
 `dataloader.py` : loading and filtering the quotebank dataset according to our needs `quotebankexploration.py` : performing EDA of the quotebank dataset before and after filtering
 #### Yahoo Finance
 `finance.py` : performing EDA of the Yahoo Finance dataset
 #### Wikipedia
 `wikipedia.py` : pre-processing of the wikidata
 `query_wikidata_dump.py` : recovering additional metadata about the speakers in the Quotebank dataset (identified with their QIDs)
+#### Jupyter Notebook
+`main.ipynb` : EDA and filtering of the datasets we use, subtasks analyses